An introduction to Coxeter polyhedra: Regular and uniform polyhedra and tessellations

 \begin{ex} We define a move of Coxeter -- Wythoff diagrams:

 We encircle some of the $n+2$ nodes in the left diagram arbitrarily, with the only requirement that the node $n+1$ is encircled $\Longleftrightarrow$ the node $n+2$ is.
-We encircle the node $i\neq n+2$ in the right diagram as the node $i$ in the left, and we do not encircle $n+2$.
-This move does not modify the resulting uniform polyhedron. \end{ex} \begin{proof}[Hint] The symmetric Coxeter simplex described by the left diagram decomposes into two smaller simplexes described by the right diagram. \end{proof}
+We then encircle the node $i\neq n+2$ in the right diagram if and only if the corresponding node $i$ in the left is encircled, and we do not encircle $n+2$.
+This move does not modify the resulting uniform polyhedron.
+This holds for every $n\geq 1$, and the case $n=1$ can be deduced from Figure \ref{Wythoff:fig}. \end{ex} \begin{proof}[Hint] The symmetric Coxeter simplex described by the left diagram decomposes into two smaller simplexes described by the right diagram. \end{proof}